Multi-photon entanglement and interferometry: Photonic quantum computing

 \paragraph{A linear-optical architecture}

-Below we discuss the Browne-Rudolph scheme in more details.
-The scheme has a practically important advantage in that it requires stable interferometry over only the coherence length of the photons.
+The Browne-Rudolph scheme has an important practical advantage.
+It requires stable interferometry over only the coherence length of the photons, i.e., the interferometer path lengths differences only need to be kept constant to within tens of microns, not fractions of a wavelength.
 Its two basic operations are the type-I and type-II \textquotedblleft two-qubit fusion\textquotedblright \ operations (Fig.~\ref{fusion}).
-The type-I fusion is also known as parity check (Pan and Zeilinger, 1998; Pan \textit{et al}., 2001b; Cerf \textit{et al}., 1998; Pittman \textit{et al}., 2001).
-Starting from a supply of polarization Bell states $\frac{1}{2}(|HH\rangle+|VH\rangle+|HV\rangle -|VV\rangle)$ (which are equivalent to a 2-qubit cluster state and can be created via the method described in section \ref{sec:eventready}), the type-I fusion operation allows us to efficiently generate arbitrarily long linear cluster states.
-If the Type-I fusion is applied to the end-qubits of linear (i.e., one-dimensional) clusters of lengths $n$ and $m$, successful outcomes generate a linear cluster of length $(n+m-1)$ (Fig.~\ref{ow-xyz}).
-The type-I fusion operation is considered to have failed when either zero or two photons of either polarization are detected.
-The failure outcomes have the effect of measuring both input qubits in the $\hat{z}$-eigenbasis (the effects of the $\hat{x}$-eigenbasis and the $\hat{y}$-eigenbasis are also shown in Fig.~\ref{ow-xyz}).
-Measuring a cluster state qubit in the computational basis leaves the remaining qubits in a cluster state of the same layout as before the measurement, but now with all the bonds connected to the measured qubit severed.
+The physical mechanism of type-I fusion is again two-photon interference at the PBS, which is used as a parity check (Pan and Zeilinger, 1998; Pan \textit{et al}., 2001b; Cerf \textit{et al}., 1998; Pittman \textit{et al}., 2001).
+Starting from a supply of 2-qubit polarization cluster states $\frac{1}{2}(|HH\rangle+|VH\rangle+|HV\rangle -|VV\rangle)$ (which are equivalent to a Bell state and can be created via the methods described in section \ref{sec:eventready}), the type-I fusion operation allows one to efficiently generate arbitrarily long linear cluster states.
+If the Type-I fusion is applied to the end-qubits of linear (i.e., one-dimensional) clusters of lengths $n$ and $m$, successful outcomes (with a probability of $50\%$) generate a linear cluster of length $(n+m-1)$.
+The type-I fusion operation fails (also with a probability of $50\%$) when either zero or two photons of either polarization are detected.
+The failure outcomes have the effect of measuring both input qubits in the $\sigma_{z}$-eigenbasis, which leaves the remaining qubits in a cluster state of the same layout as before the measurement, but now with all the bonds broken to the measured qubit.

-Linear clusters are not, however, sufficient for universal quantum computation, as their geometry does not permit the implementation of 2-qubit gates.
-We thus need to create two-dimensional clusters.
-Type-I fusion operation alone is not appropriate for carrying out these fusions, since its failure outcome would split the linear clusters in two (Fig.~\ref{ow-xyz}).

-The strategy (Chen \textit{et al}., 2008) of preparing a two-dimensional cluster is depicted in Fig.~\ref{2dcluster} and consists of the following procedures:

-\begin{itemize} \item First prepare in parallel two linear clusters, one of length $2n_{0}+1$ and another of length $2n_{0}+3$; then perform an $\hat{x}$-measurement on the middle qubit in the longer cluster so that a new cluster of $2n_{0}+1$ is generated, but with its middle point redundantly encoded with $2$ photons.
-This step can be accomplished very efficiently (i.e., the total time scales logarithmically with the cluster length, and the number of the total type-I fusions scales linearly).

-\item Create a \textquotedblleft+-shape\textquotedblright\ cluster (Duan and Raussendorf, 2005), with four ancillary legs each of length $n_{0}$, by type-II fusing the two middle qubits of two linear clusters.
-The number of attempts to accomplish this depends on the successful probability of the type-II operation.